NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 [Link to Template](https://docs.google.com/document/d/1hfbKXOta7htTs1RDtvpAXxBwu6QxuqnndGXOMkyM-UQ/edit)

-It is a frequent occurence that Implementation Teams have prioviously provided documentation to the MO.
+It is a frequent occurrence that Implementation Teams have previously provided documentation to the MO.
 In that case, we will often transfer that information to a Preliminary Project Plan for further completion and review by the Implementation Project Team.

 | You fill out | We fill out |
 | :----------- | :---------- |